daniellogerstedt/35---binary-trees-and-binary-search-trees/lab-joydaniel/README.md

 # Lab 35 Documentation:

+## Installation:

+  Clone to directory, import into file where needed.

+## Testing:

+  Each function is tested to verify if given a valid input it returns the desired input, they are also tested for invalid and undefined inputs.

 ## Binary Tree

   A Binary tree is a tree consisting of nodes with a maximum of 2 children.
 They are organized as left or right.
 This file contains traversal methods for binary trees: